AdaCore/spark2014/docs/ug/spark_2014.rst

 [Ada 2012]

-It is possible to specify both a specific contract and a class-wide contract on a subprogram, in order to use of more precise contract (the specific one) for non-dispatching calls and a contract compatible with the Liskov Substitution Principle (the class-wide contract) for dispatching calls.
+It is possible to specify both a specific contract and a class-wide contract on a subprogram, in order to use a more precise contract (the specific one) for non-dispatching calls and a contract compatible with the Liskov Substitution Principle (the class-wide contract) for dispatching calls.
 In that case,
 |GNATprove| checks that: